-The Rozelle Interchange project has prepared an Urban Design and Landscape Plan (UDLP) in consultation with Inner West Council, community and businesses.
-The UDLP determines items such as landscaping, tunnel portals, tunnels, service buildings, bridges, retaining walls, pedestrian and cyclist access, lighting and wayfinding, heritage, monitoring and maintenance.
+The Rozelle Parklands is up to 10 hectares of public parkland and open space.
+The Rozelle Interchange project has prepared an Urban Design and Landscape Plan (UDLP) in consultation with Inner West Council, the community and affected landowners and businesses.
+The UDLP will determine items including; landscaping, tunnel portals, tunnels, service buildings, bridges, retaining walls, pedestrian and cyclist access, lighting and wayfinding, heritage, monitoring and maintenance.

-While the Rozelle Interchange UDLP includes provision for two sports fields and four multi-purpose courts, it does not determine the potential recreational and sport use and maintenance for facilities not described in the UDLP.
+While the Rozelle Interchange UDLP includes provision for two sports fields and four multi-purpose courts within the Rozelle Parklands precinct, it does not determine the recreational and sport use or maintenance for facilities not described in the UDLP.

-The first Working Group meeting took place on 10 February, where the Group started the collaborative process to form a recommendation that will go to the Minister for Transport in mid-2021.
+The first of four Working Group meetings took place on 10 February, where the Group started the collaborative process to arrive at recommendations for the parklands.
+The draft Recommendations Report will be presented to the Minister for Transport in mid-2021.

-Three members of the community have been selected as representatives through an Expressions of Interest process.
-Each community member has strong connections throughout the community and is committed to exchanging information through their local channels to ensure community views are considered in the recommendation.
+Three members of the RPWG have strong connections to the community and committed to exchanging information through their local channels to ensure community views are considered in the recommendation.

-Meeting minutes and presentations are available below.
-The final recommendation will be available on this webpage.
+To view the Meeting minutes, Meeting presentations and regular updates, please View the project documents The final recommendation will be available on this webpage.